Interlibrary Loan (ILL) - UMA Library Portal

 - First-time users must create an OCLC account.

-- Next, users must fill out the request form in the “Request Articles & Books” tab accurately and completely.
+- Next, users must click the "Create Request" button and choose article or book.
+Fill out the request form accurately and completely.

 - When materials are ready, the library will notify patrons by email or phone.
 Physical items will be held for a period of two weeks.